The Doomsday Clock: 90 Seconds to Midnight in 2024

 The CM-6M features a wide, panoramic visor with dual ports for gas 40mm gas mask filters, an integrated hydration system, and a wide range of customizable accessories.
 It's an easy, practical choice for any adult, with a shelf life of 20 years.
 For smaller children, we recommend something like the MD-1 gas mask instead.

-Next up is a practical detection tool since radiation would be a definite threat in a nuclear conflict.
-We recommend the Geiger-2 since it uses the same standard Geiger-Muller tube as military-issue dosimeters.
+The radioactive fallout will drift west to east for the most part and knowing the direction of this moving threat will be essential.
+Particularly if you are on the move, you will want to know if you are moving into an area of higher radiation.
+For that, We recommend the Geiger-2 since it uses the same standard Geiger-Muller tube as military-issue dosimeters.
 It also has an integrated LCD screen to help you navigate various features and settings.
 You can use the Geiger-2 to set limits on daily exposure or monitor exposure over time, and it's an outstanding tool that's as easy to use as your iPhone.

-And finally, we must recommend potassium iodide tablets.
+Because you can't guarantee that you'll never encounter radiation, we must recommend potassium iodide tablets.

 These will be essential in the aftermath of a nuclear exchange or in the event of a reactor meltdown.
 You're flooding your system with safe potassium iodide by taking one of these tablets.
 As a result, your body won't absorb the dangerous Iodine-131 isotopes produced by those events.
 I-131 can concentrate in the thyroid gland, causing cancer.
 These pills help prevent that from happening.

 Instead of publishing a long-winded journal or evaluation, the Bulletin of the Atomic Scientists gives us the Doomsday Clock and, with it, a message that transcends language and understanding.
+The year 2023 entered into uncharged territory bringing us the closest to midnight we have ever been.
+The time to prepare is now.

-Frequently Asked Questions About the Doomsday Clock
+Frequently Asked Questions

 What is the Doomsday Clock?